 Ingredients: Coffee grounds, water, oil (any) | Ease level: 8 | Mess factor: 10

 My first mistake was applying this while standing on my best towel - my best white towel, no less.
 I was warned that of all DIY body scrubs, coffee scrub is the messiest, and I really should have remembered that before slathering this on haphazardly.
 I eventually stepped into the bath before things got really chaotic.

-It goes without saying that if you’re not a coffee fan, you won’t enjoy this.
+Coffee is used in so many products these days, as well as DIY face masks, but it goes without saying that if you’re not a coffee fan, you won’t enjoy this.
 The coffee scent is quite powerful, especially if you use a neutral oil like sunflower or olive.
-I opted for coconut, which created a nice, frappuccino-inspired aroma.
+I opted for coconut oil due to its moisturizing properties (if you haven't tried coconut oil for hair yet, I'd recommend that too) Using this as my base created a nice, frappuccino-inspired aroma.
 The grit level was nice, buffed with little effort, and removed my patchy tan.